-How would you like your life to be described at the end of your life?
+How would you like your life to be described at the end of your days?

 One of our sons introduced me to a podcast at Christmas and I’ve been enjoying it as a gift ever since.
 “The Diary of a CEO.”
-The host asks guests a series of rapid fire questions at the end of each podcast.
+At the end of each podcast the host asks guests a series of rapid fire questions.
 The answers compete with the bulk of the content as the best part of the podcast.
 I listened to an episode in early April and the host asked the guest, “How would you describe your life on your deathbed?”

 Good question.